hernangm/punch/README.md

 It was designed to work within and reinforce the [MVVM pattern](http://en.wikipedia.org/wiki/Model_View_ViewModel).

-Punch was inspired by [Knockout MVC](http://knockoutmvc.com/), but it lost all the server -> client logic conversion.
+Punch was inspired by [Knockout MVC](http://knockoutmvc.com/), but with none all the server -> client logic conversion.
 You have to still create your JavaScript viewmodels by hand or by other means.

 ### How do I get it?